tomnz/pilight/README.md

 And

-    python manage.py runserver 0.0.0.0:8000
+    python manage.py runserver --noreload 0.0.0.0:8000

 > Note: `lightdriver` and `runserver` are both blocking commands that run until stopped, which is why they must be in separate console windows.
 We bind `runserver` to 0.0.0.0:8000 so that it can be accessed from other devices on the network, not just localhost.
-This is useful for controlling PiLight from your phone or computer.
+This is useful for controlling PiLight from your phone or computer. `--noreload` reduces CPU usage by the web service significantly when idle.
+This is especially important when running in standalone mode.

 That's it!
 You should now be able to access the interface to control the lights by accessing [http://localhost:8000/](http://localhost:8000/).